 Help Is Available

-The Counseling Services Center at Medaille is a professionally staffed clinical counseling, consultation, training and outreach center geared toward the holistic well-being of Medaille’s student body.
+The Student Counseling Center at Medaille is a professionally staffed clinical counseling, consultation, training and outreach center geared toward the holistic well-being of Medaille’s student body.

 Scheduling an Appointment